guilhermeodai/guilhermeodai.github.io/_portfolio-products/Coreborn-UI-Screens.md

 Coreborn: Nations of the Ultracore is a multiplayer survival game developed by Blankhans GmbH.
 Set in the world of Tormentosia, the game blends crafting, exploration, and cooperative gameplay with a strong narrative foundation.
 Players build settlements, gather resources, and defend their communities against waves of enemy attacks, all while uncovering the deeper lore of the Core and its scattered nations.

-As the UI/UX Designer for Coreborn, I was responsible for the design of the entire in-game interface — from visual aesthetics to user experience.
+Being the sole UI/UX Designer on the Coreborn team, I was responsible for the entire game interface design — from visual aesthetics to user experience.
 This included screen layouts, interaction flows, menus, HUD elements, and overall visual polish.
-I collaborated closely with the game team to ensure the interface was not only visually cohesive but also intuitive and supportive of the gameplay experience.
+I collaborated closely with game designers and engineers to ensure the interface was not only visually cohesive but also intuitive and supportive of the gameplay experience.

 {% include figure.html
    src="/assets/images/portfolio/pd_coreborn-screens/screen-00_start-menu.webp"